YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 "It's a sheep's, it's not mine.," he said quickly.
 "A sheep, it had been killed.
 Killed by…"

-The door burst open and Chief Duporth came in.
-He wore fierce looking furs even in the late summer heat.
-They barely covered the biceps of his arms, though it was hard to tell where the muscle ended and the fat began.
+The door burst open, and Chief Duporth came in.
+He was tall and imposing, with eyebrows that could hide a hamster.
+He wore fierce-looking furs even in the late summer heat that barely covered his biceps.
+Though it was hard to tell where the muscle ended and the fat began.
 His presence filled the room, as did his aroma.
 The women stepped back to accommodate both.

 "Chief Duporth?"
 Trevose frowned up at him.
 "What are you doing here?"